e100/makerplane-configs/stratux/README.md

 sudo systemctl disable wpa_supplicant sudo systemctl disable systemd-timesyncd
 ```
-So far did none of the disables to see what is really needed

 ### Create dnsmasq config for local ethernet
 You will likely want to customize this.<br>
 I set a static IP address for each waydroid install on the network and for other FIX Gateway servers.